-The Academic Advising Center helps undergraduate students plan their academic programs through a coordinated set of activities and services, including credit evaluations and exemptions to University policies.

-All incoming first year students are assigned a summer adviser by the center who helps them select first semester courses, including a First Year Intensive (FYI) course.
+The Academic Advising Center helps undergraduate students plan their academic programs through a coordinated set of activities and services.
+All incoming first year students are assigned a summer adviser who helps them select first semester courses, including a First Year Intensive (FYI) course.
 After a student has registered for classes, the FYI professor becomes the student's pre-major adviser.
 When the student has formally declared a major, typically in the sophomore year, the pre-major adviser is replaced by a faculty adviser in the student's major department.